 In the first quarter of 2009, MNI suspended its quarterly dividend.

 This New York based firm is among the largest financial services company in the world, operating in over 140 countries.
 Starting with 9 cents a share in 1998, the company paid increasing dividends every quarter for several years.
 By May 2003, the company’s dividend had increased to 23 cents, and then increased again three months later to 35 cents.
 In 2007, dividend payments for Citigroup were at an all-time high of 54 cents.

 At this time, the subprime mortgage crisis was becoming more and more of a problem, resulting in the company cutting its dividends by 40% in the beginning of 2008 to 32 cents.

 In October 2008, the dividends were sliced again by 50% to 16 cents, and then to just 1 cent in January 2009.
 The company chose not to pay a dividend for the next two and a half years.
 With its stock sitting under $5 per share in May 2011, Citi pulled some real financial chicanery, executing an almost unheard-of 1-for-10 reverse stock split.
 That move pumped its share price up to $45 per share, and it resumed a one penny per share dividend payout, which continues to this day.

 The dividend stock world is littered with its fair share of recent disasters.
-The factors that led to the downturn of once mighty dividend payers are vary greatly.
-Some companies simply failed to change with the times.
-Others have incompetent management to blame.
+The factors that led to the downturn of once mighty dividend payers vary greatly.
+Some companies simply failed to change with the times, while others have incompetent management to blame.
 Still others took on massive risks that eventually came back to bite them.
-Most of these companies exhibited at least one of the following signs before their massive dividend cuts, however: a sharply falling share price, or a lack of dividend raises over a long period of time.
-If investors do their homework and heed these warning signs, they should be able to avoid dividend blow-ups like the ones listed above.
+Most of these companies exhibited at least one of the following signs before their massive dividend cuts: a sharply falling share price, or a lack of dividend raises over a long period of time.
+If investors do their homework and heed these warning signs, they should be able to avoid dividend blow-ups like the ones profiled above.